shen341/chromeExtension/extension/readme.md

 ### manifest.json
 - Defines the extension configuration
 - Specifies permissions and content scripts
-- Sets up URL matching patterns
+- Sets up URL matching for the calendar page
+- Configures host permissions for the zipcloud API

 ### content.js
-- Handles DOM manipulation and event listening
-- Implements the address lookup functionality
-- Uses MutationObserver to handle dynamic content loading

 Key functions:
+- `checkDrawerAndInitialize()`: Checks for drawer content and initializes the extension
+- `findStayCodeAndAddButton()`: Locates the stay code and adds the SwitchBot button
+- `addSwitchBotButton()`: Creates and inserts the SwitchBot button
+- `handleSwitchBotClick()`: Handles button clicks and fetches address data

+## Technical Implementation

+1. **Drawer Detection**
+   - Uses `setInterval` to check for drawer content every second
+   - Stops checking once the drawer is found

+2. **Stay Code Detection**
+   - Searches for elements with class "v4-layout-field"
+   - Identifies the correct element by checking for "滞在コード" text
+   - Extracts the stay code from the ellipsis div

+3. **Button Integration**
+   - Creates a new button with the same styling as existing buttons
-- `addElements()`: Adds the test button and address label to the page
+   - Inserts the button after the stay code element
+   - Adds click event listener for address lookup

+4. **API Integration**
-- `fetchAddress()`: Retrieves address data from the zipcloud API
+   - Fetches address data from zipcloud API
-- `handleTestButtonClick()`: Manages the click event on the test button
+   - Formats and displays the address with the stay code
-- `initialize()`: Sets up the extension functionality
+   - Includes error handling for API failures

-## API Integration
+## API Response Format

-The extension uses the zipcloud API (`https://zipcloud.ibsnet.co.jp/api/search`) to fetch address information.
-The API returns data in the following format:
+The extension expects the following response format from the zipcloud API:

 ```json
 {